Ash-2k3/DesktopCleaner/README.md

   - If you don't have Python, download and install it from the official website: https://www.python.org/downloads/

 2. **Download the Script:**
-  - Download the script file (`main.py`) from wherever you have it saved.
+  - Download the script file (`main.py`).

 3. **Run the Script:**
-   - Open a terminal window and navigate to the directory where you saved the script (`main.py`).
+   - Open a terminal window and navigate to the directory where you want to arrange the files.
    - Run the script using the following command:

      ```bash
-     python main.py
+     python /path/to/main.py
      ```

 **Important Note:** This script modifies your file system.
 It's recommended to back up your desktop files before running the script for the first time.